ruizhaogit/EnergyBasedPrioritization/README.md

 Here is the code for our CoRL-18 paper "Energy-Based Hindsight Experience Prioritization".

+The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).

 For details on Energy-Based Hindsight Experience Prioritization (EBP), please read the accepted paper (forthcoming).

 The code is developed based on OpenAI Baselines (link: https://github.com/openai/baselines).